Road Closures & Signs

 3. You could hire or buy them from local companies – like this one (in central/southern England) Suntraffic.com

 4. Or buy waterproof banners to use as signs in daylight only.
-Hang them from bins etc.
+Hang them from bins etc. but be aware of the wind.

 Two full size banners 1metre wide cost £34 each, or 2 smaller ones 850mm wide cost £25 each, including postage